 Sorry for the formulas but these are our two options...

-1. 3 boxes at wolves/raptors > buff > buff > crab
+1. 3 boxes at raptors > buff > buff > gromp > crab

 Now then, a few things to point out...

--> We don't want the enemy team waddling into our jungle and placing a ward on our camp(s) free of charge, so PING FOR ASSISTANCE and tell your team to watch the key entrances - trust me, in higher elo it accounts for a lot, so get into the habit of doing it in whatever elo you're in
+-> We don't want the enemy team waddling into our jungle and placing a ward on our camp(s) free of charge, so PING FOR ASSISTANCE and tell your team to watch the key entrances and place a box down outisde your buff entrance (whichever one you're starting at) - trust me, in higher elo it accounts for a lot, so get into the habit of doing it in whatever elo you're in

--> It's important to also get a leash on your first camp so ask for one!
+-> It's important to also get a leash if you're starting blue so ask for one!